autoplot/documentation/javadoc/org/das2/event/PointSlopeDragRenderer.md

+# org.das2.event.PointSlopeDragRenderer

-# org.das2.event.PointSlopeDragRendererShows the slope from the click point to the drag point.
+Shows the slope from the click point to the drag point.

-PointSlopeDragRenderer( org.das2.graph.DasCanvasComponent parent, org.das2.graph.DasAxis xaxis, org.das2.graph.DasAxis yaxis )
+# PointSlopeDragRenderer( org.das2.graph.DasCanvasComponent parent, org.das2.graph.DasAxis xaxis, org.das2.graph.DasAxis yaxis )
 Creates a new instance of PointSlopeDragRenderer

 ***